By Dave Armstrong (24 April 1999)

 No, because I am a sinner.
 Complete "normalcy" is a sin-free existence, in perfect union with God.
 But it is one thing to acknowledge that one sins and falls short, quite another to redefine certain sins so that they no longer exist.
 And there is the hatred charge again.
+If you don't apologize for and retract that, this dialogue is over after this exchange [he never replied again, anyway].
+I don't dialogue with people who will continue to lie about my character after they have seen more than enough to know better.
 You merely prove my point that the bigotry is just as much on your side as it is on our side, by casually throwing out an outrageous charge of hatred, based on mere disagreement.

 All forms of discrimination are NOT illegal.
 Churches are still allowed to fire or deny advancement to gay members, discriminate on the basis of who they allow to be married.

 This is not discrimination.
 It is a failure of the "member" to be in conformity with the beliefs of the Church (therefore a form of dishonesty and subterfuge).
 A church is not the state (we have "separation of church and state," remember?
 The left loves that when it suits their purposes).
 You talk about us compelling you to adopt our beliefs, yet you think nothing of forcing a Catholic or other Christian to allow members whose beliefs are diametrically opposed to our teaching!
 You want to force us to deny our heartfelt religious beliefs for the sake of your politico-social agenda.
 This is no different than the pagan emperors demanding idolatry from Christians.
 You know what the Christians chose to do in that quandary.